Mays-M/White-Hat-hacker/README.md

 <h3> Setting Up Your Environment </h3>

-Software: Burp Suite, Wireshark
+<p>Software</p>: Burp Suite, Wireshark

-Tools: Nmap (Network Mapper), Nessus, Nikto, Kismet, NetStumbler, Acunetix, Netsparker, Intruder, Metasploit, and Aircrack-Ng
+<p>Tools</p>: Nmap (Network Mapper), Nessus, Nikto, Kismet, NetStumbler, Acunetix, Netsparker, Intruder, Metasploit, and Aircrack-Ng

 We welcome contributions from the community!
 If you have a document or tutorial to share, please follow our contribution guidelines.